aregtech/areg-sdk/README.md

 ## Composition[![](https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/pin.svg)](#composition)

 The major modules of AREG SDK are:
-1. [Multicast router (_mcrouter_)](./framework/mcrouter/) is a process, which runs as a console application or service managed by the OS to route messages.
+1. [Multicast router (_mcrouter_)](./framework/mcrouter/) is a console application or OS-managed service that routes message.
-2. [AREG framework (or engine)](./framework/areg/) is a library to link with every application.
+2. [AREG engine](./framework/areg/) is a library to link with every application.
-3. [Code generator](./tools/) is a tool, which out of interface documents generates service provider and consumer objects.
+3. [Code generator](./tools/) is a tool that creates service provider / consumer objects from interface documents.

 > 💡 The multiple [examples](./examples) demonstrate the features and fault tolerant behavior of AREG communication engine.